upsilondynamics/flowdynamics-docs/index.md

 Welcome to the FlowDynamics documentation pages, here - you will find a wealth of knowledge to help you get up and running with the platform, gain an understanding on how JFlow and FlowDynamics works, and how to structure Flows using JFlow.

+There are a lot of resources from sample code, tutorials and JFlow tag information and best practises.
+Start with the [Getting Started](pages/getting-started) section.

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown